davletovb/davletovb.github.io/journal.md

 ### Results

 I recently had the opportunity to test out Haystack and was pleasantly surprised by its capabilities.
-I started by using the roberta-base-squad2 model, which provided decent answers that included some context, but were on the short side and I needed long form answers.
+I started by using the roberta-base-squad2 model, which provided decent answers that included some context but were on the short side and I needed long-form answers.
 However, when I switched to the Seq2SeqGenerator function with the bart_lfqa model, the answers really started to shine.
 The model was able to generate longer, more detailed responses that provided a lot of useful information.

 For example, when I asked which VPN was the best, the model generated a response that mentioned some of the top VPNs and provided some context about why they were considered the best.
 However, when I asked about the best office chair, the answer wasn’t quite as on point.
-To improve the answers, I added a document from the Wirecutter about the best chairs and the results improved.
-The model was able to mention some of the best known chairs and provide more information about why they were considered the best.
-Therefore, I scraped some blogs and articles from the Wirecutter and added them to the datastore.
+To improve the answers, I added a document from Wirecutter about the best chairs, and the results improved.
+The model was able to mention some of the best-known chairs and provide more information about why they were considered the best.
+Therefore, I scraped some blogs and articles from Wirecutter and added them to the datastore.
 This improved the answers for most questions, but it also increased the time it took to generate an answer.
 The increase in time was understandable given the larger size of the datastore.

 In terms of optimization, I tried a few different approaches to improve the speed and accuracy of Haystack’s answers.
 I reduced the top_k_retriever parameter from 10 to 5, which only made a very small difference in the time it took to generate an answer.
 I also tried using the PreProcessor function with different parameters, which helped reduce the time it took to generate an answer.
 For instance, using the PreProcessor with the split_by=”word”, split_length=100, and split_respect_sentence_boundary=True parameters reduced the time it took to generate an answer by 20-25% in general.

 I also experimented with different retrieval and generation models.
 For example, I tried using the DensePassageRetriever with Facebook’s DPR embeddings and the RAGenerator with Facebook’s rag-token-nq model.
 This yielded better and more accurate answers for knowledge-intensive NLP questions, but it also doubled the time it took to generate an answer.
 The answers are short and that can be extended by setting the parameter min_length.
-Also, an important to note dense method requires shorter document sizes recommended 100 words.
-The top_k_retriever parameter also has a much significant impact when used DPR method, increasing the speed by almost 30% in my case when reduced from 10 to 5.
+Also, it is important to note dense method requires shorter document sizes, and 100 words are recommended.
+The top_k_retriever parameter also has a significant impact when using the DPR method, increasing the speed by almost 30% in my case when reduced from 10 to 5.

 I will continue to play with this framework and I am going to fine-tune a specific model for this purpose using https://huggingface.co/datasets/vblagoje/lfqa dataset and wirecutter blog posts.
 Overall, I am quite impressed with Haystack and would recommend it to other NLP and ML engineers looking for a fast and accurate QA system.
 Give it a try and see for yourself.